Delivery service set

 Click Add Service and select a Service Type.
 Depending on the add-on delivery service that you would like to create, choose the required service type, and proceed with the configuration.

 Internet Service definition is made available by default as part of the Delivery service set.
-Internet transit sites can be configured to enable Internet access to the sites which do not have direct internet connectivity.
+You can configure the route cost and transit sites.

-Transit sites: Add sites as Internet transit sites to enable Internet access to the sites which do not have direct Internet connectivity.
+You can add sites as Internet transit sites to enable Internet access to the sites that do not have direct Internet connectivity.

 Each transit site can be assigned a route cost.
 The sites with internet service available will access the internet directly since the direct route would be the lowest cost routing path.
 Sites without internet service can route to the internet through the configured transit sites.
 When the internet transit sites are configured, routes to the internet through these transit sites automatically get pushed to all the sites.

-For example, let’s say San Francisco and New York are configured as internet transit sites.
+For example, if San Francisco and New York are configured as internet transit sites.
 Routes to the internet via San Francisco and New York automatically get pushed to all the sites.

 A user can create multiple intranet services.
 Once the intranet service is created at the global level, you can reference it at the WAN Link level.